 Setting your marketing goals helps you plan for success, ensuring that you can reach buyers and sellers in your area in a tactical way.

-For example, if you want to reduce the number of days on the market, you’ll want to invest in Messenger Marketing to fast track prospect lists and show properties faster.
+For example, if you want to reduce the number of days on the market, you’ll want to invest in Chat Marketing to fast track prospect lists and show properties faster.

 Want to get more seller clients?
 Buy Zillow Premier or Seller Boost ads to generate more leads.